ghiliweld/writings/ghili_commit.md

 ### setup
-prover and verifier agree on the degreee *d* of the polynomial to commit to. prover or verifier generates a set X = { x_0, ..., x_d }  of integers randomly. this list is public.
+prover and verifier agree on the degreee *d* of the polynomial to commit to. prover or verifier generates a set X = { x_0, ..., x_d }  of integers randomly. this list is public and acts as our common reference strinng (crs).

+no params that need to be kept secure/hidden (aka no toxic waste) here!

 ### commit(p)
 let p be a polynomial of degree d